 - The exposed surface of the "glass" is actually a polarizer laminated on top of the glass.
 To protect the soft plastic polarizer from damage, the module ships with a protective film over the polarizer.
 Please peel off the protective film slowly.
 Peeling off the protective film abruptly may generate static electricity. - The polarizer is made out of soft plastic and is easily scratched or damaged.
 When handling the module, avoid touching the polarizer.
-Finger oils are difficult to remove. - CFA633-RDI-KS without Crystalfontz overlay: To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate or glass) in front of the module, leaving a small gap between the plate and the display surface.
-We use GE HP-92 Lexan, which is readily available and works well. - Do not disassemble or modify the module. - Do not modify the six tabs of the metal bezel or make connections to them. - Do not reverse polarity to the power supply connections.
+Finger oils are difficult to remove. - CFA633-RDI-KS without Crystalfontz overlay: To protect the soft plastic polarizer from damage, place a transparent plate (for example, acrylic, polycarbonate or glass) in front of the module, leaving a small gap between the plate and the display surface. - Do not disassemble or modify the module. - Do not modify the six tabs of the metal bezel or make connections to them. - Do not reverse polarity to the power supply connections.
 Reversing polarity will immediately ruin the module.